saulocantanhede/tfgreek2/docs/features/variant.md

 ## Feature description

-The variant of the lemma as shown in [Bible Online Learner](https://learner.bible/).
+The `variant` feature matches the variant of the lemma indicating a different sense, as shown in the [Bible Online Learner](https://learner.bible/).
+This feature helps identify the specific entry when two entries for a lemma are available (like in case of homonyms or polysemes).

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.